Garage Door Cable Replacement

 Depending on the spring system present on your garage door, different cables will be required.

 Torsion spring systems located horizontally on a bar above the door, most commonly have cables that are looped at one end and have a crimped stop at the other end.
-The crimped stop end of the cable is secured at drum, while the looped end of the cable is secured to the fixture at the bottom of the door.
+The crimped stop end of the cable is secured at the drum, while the looped end of the cable is secured to the fixture at the bottom of the door.
 The cable wraps around the drum as the door moves upward, and unwraps from the drum as the door moves downward.

 Extension spring systems which stretch down both sides of the track, require safety cables and lift cables.
 Safety cables are the most important component of any extension spring door.
 A broken spring or cable on an extension spring door without safety cables can cause serious harm.
 Safety cables run through the extension springs to prevent any damage or injury if the spring were to snap.
 Lift cables are also necessary on extension spring doors.
-These connect from the bottom fixture, up through a pulley, then to extension spring, and ultimately are secured back to the track.
+These connect from the bottom fixture, up through a pulley, then to the extension spring, and ultimately are secured back to the track.